DarrenDanielDay/es-modularize/README.md

 English | [简体中文](./README.zh-CN.md)

-A browser only tool for converting npm package to `ES module`.
+A browser only tool for converting `npm` package to `ES module`.

+Explore this [online demo](https://darrendanielday.github.io/es-modularize) with `devtools` of your browser to see how this tool resolve, download and load `npm` packages.

 ## Introduction